hexydec/htmldoc/docs/mitigating-side-effects.md

 ### Testing attributes that may have been removed

-Depending on the attribute you are selecting, if it is empty, the HTMLDoc minification operation may remove the attribute altogether.
+Depending on the attribute you are selecting, if it is empty, the HTMLdoc minification operation may remove the attribute altogether.
 Consider the following HTML:

 ```html
 <input type="text" name="test" value="" />
 ```

-You may wish to have it look different depending on whether the `value` attribute is empty or target it by its `type` attribute:
+You may wish to apply different styles depending on whether the `value` attribute is empty or target it by its `type` attribute:

 ```css
 input[type=text] {